 Let’s break it down.

 Your muscles need energy to perform.
-But eating up to an hour before your workout Mayo Clinic “Eating and exercise: 5 tips to maximize your workouts” View Source forces your body to digest food while sending blood to your working muscles.
+But eating up to an Mayo Clinic “Eating and exercise: 5 tips to maximize your workouts” View Source forces your body to digest food while sending blood to your working muscles.
 What follows is sluggish digestion that may provoke bloating.
 So while those protein bars may seem like the real deal to elevate your performance, they could cause that bloat later on.
 At the very least, wait a few hours to exercise after consuming foods high in protein, fiber, and fats.
 They’ll help you in your workout, but take longer to digest.